 While the oil and gas industry has long been vulnerable to the boomand-bust cycles, the unprecedented challenges of the past two years will very likely remain significant for a good while yet.
-Therefore, resilience will be required to respond to the and systematically.
+Therefore, resilience will be required to respond to the empowered VDP anchors to replicate the programme to develop their very own vendor ecosystem.
+PETRONAS recognises its role as a catalyst for the Malaysian OGSE sector. and it remains committed in working together with our partners.
+This collaboration will become even more important, even as the oil and gas industry collectively accelerate its efforts to decarbonise operations as part of a far-reaching energy transition.
+Such a transition must be executed responsibly and sustainably, where we would need to deploy lower-carbon technologies strategically and systematically.